- January 16, 2026

 War of Dots has received positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its stability.

-War of Dots is a multiplayer game with local co-op support.
+War of Dots is a single player game with multiplayer and local co-op support.

-Similar games include Age of History II, Fire & Maneuver, Cortex Command, Call of War, Iron Order 1919 and others.
+Similar games include Age of History II, Fire & Maneuver, Iron Order 1919, Age of History 3, Cortex Command and others.